-To Install the RVON-1 Card, do the following:
+To Install the RVON-1 Card in the KP-32 series family, do the following:

 - 1. Remove the cover from the KP-32 keypanel. - If present, remove the GPI/O board.
-The GPI/O board contains the general purpose input and output connections located on the back cover. - 3.
+The GPI/O board contains the general purpose input and output - The GPI/O board contains the general purpose input and output connections located on the back cover. - 3.
 Using a chip extractor, carefully remove and replace the flash chips located at U2 and U3 on the KP-32 Motherboard.
 See Figure 1. - 4.
 Using a hammer and screwdriver, remove the specified knockout pieces.
 See Figure 2. - 5.
 Mount the supplied spacer on the RVON-1 card on the corner of the card near the DIP switch.
 See figure 3.
 For more resources concerning the RVON-1 Installation, see Installation of the RVON-1 Card (cont.) on page 11. - 6.
 Securely connect the RVON-1 card to the KP-32 mother board, see page 11 for connector specifics. - 7.
 Replace the GPI/O board. - 8.
 Re-attach the backplate to the KP-32 keypanel.
 Be sure to secure the spacer with a screw in the back plate.
-See figure 2 and figure 3.
+See figure 2 and figure 3. - 9.
+Replace the cover on the KP-32 keypanel.